Crypto195/NQN_Remake/README.md

 2. Go to the server.js file and replace "bot-token-here" with the token that you had copied before
 3. And now you can run it!

-# If you still have any doubts or erorrs you may join my [server](https://discord.gg/dmwBs6frJe)
+### If this worked for you you may star and fork it!!
+If you still have any doubts or erorrs you may join my [server](https://discord.gg/dmwBs6frJe)